digitalaidseattle/plymouth-housing/docs/designs/inventory-design.md

 ### 4.2 Component Descriptions
 - **Inventory Table**
-  - Responsibility: Displaying a list of all items in the inventory, including item-specific details such as type, category, status, and quanitty
+  - Responsibility: Displaying a list of all items in the inventory, including item-specific details such as type, category, status, and quantity
   - Interactions: Receives data from the state that is populated by fetching data from Supabase.
 Interacts with the filtering and search components to display relevant data based on user input

 - **Filter DropDwon/Search**: